 Historically, freight shipping is the go-to shipping mode for crowdfunding campaigns due to its low cost.
 Ocean freighters loaded with shipping containers are slow, but enable campaigns and backers to save money on low-cost shipping.

-The global average price to ship a 40-foot container has more than quadrupled in the last year, according to the Wall Street Journal.
-This 1,000% spike leaves the market price for a full container from Asia to the US at nearly $20000, and climbing.
+According to the Wall Street Journal, the global average price to ship a 40-foot container has more than quadrupled in the last year.
+This 1,000% spike leaves the market price for a full container from Asia to the US at nearly $20,000 and climbing.